turingschool-examples/challenges/active_record_and_database_design.markdown

 ### 2) Traffic Spy

 * Read through Traffic Spy assignment
-* Transfer project requirements to stories and insert into a project management tool like Waffle
+* Transfer project requirements to issues in your [Waffle.io](http://waffle.io).
+Tag them per iteration.
 * Begin thinking about how to design your schema using the [schema designer](http://ondras.zarovi.cz/sql/demo/)